wp-plugins/sexy-contact-form/readme.txt

 * High level Spam protection
 * Custom email subject
 * Shake effect if field is not valid
+* Drag&Drop reordering for fields, and forms in administration
 * 6 beautiful skins.
 [See demo](http://2glux.com/projects/sexy-contact-form/demo)
 * Very easy to install and configure